vikingeducation/prep_basics/test-yourself-answers.md

 ### Instructions

-See the [Web Development Basics project](http://www.vikingcodeschool.com/web-development-basics/) for details.

 Keep your answers under 3 paragraphs.
 Replace the line that says *Your Explanation Here!* with your explanation and a link to your Github username.
 See the example below.